 Closing out a bank account involves more than finding your routing number and notifying your bank.
 Here’s an efficient 4-step plan you can use to successfully close out your bank account once and for all.

-The 4 steps required to close your bank account are:
+The four steps required to close your bank account are:

 Step 1: Find a New Bank Account

-Before you close out a bank account, open a new one.
-This will help you avoid missed payments, provide immediate access to your money and allow you to write checks through the transition.
+Before you close out a bank account, open a new checking account.
+This step will help you avoid missed payments, provide immediate access to your money and allow you to write checks through the transition.
 Expand your new bank account search to other banks — not just your current institution.

 Online financial businesses have increased competition in today’s banking services market.
-For instance, Credit Karma Savings offers a federally insured high-yield savings rate.
+For instance, Credit Karma savings accounts offer a federally insured, high-yield savings rate.
 Over 800 banks have optimized this rate so you can earn at 18 times the national level.

 After you have chosen your new bank, find out whether it provides a switch kit.
 The kit can include checklists and cover topics like closing your checking account.
 You may also be able to find account forms to notify billing agents and depositors.

 Step 2: Update Your Automatic and Recurring Payments